 If you are going for PSLF, great, keep doing what you’re doing.
-Make sure you have done and are doing all these items: Public Service Loan Forgiveness.
+Make sure you have done and are doing all the items we cover in our Public Service Loan Forgiveness blog post.

 If you are going for an aggressive payoff, the aggressive payoff is certainly less than 10 years with a goal of less than 5 years.

-- First Republic Bank: Some the best and lowest rates if you live in California, New York City, Boston, Greenwich, CT, Portland, OR, and Palm Beach, FL (Unfortunately, you need to live near their branches).
+- First Republic Bank: These are some of the best and lowest rates if you live in California, New York City, Boston, Greenwich, CT, Portland, OR, or Palm Beach, FL (unfortunately, you need to live near their branches).

 Goal 2: Start the investing clock.

 Keep some wiggle room for investing.
-At least start to save 5% of your income, the main goal is to get the full employer match (if offered).
-If you can save more, great, here are our investing guideposts:
+Start by saving at least 5% of your income — the main goal is to get the full employer match (if offered).
+If you can save more, great, here are our investing guideposts (as an attending):